 BOOM YZ Creative Team

-Rick Miller is a Dora and Gemini award-winning writer / director / actor / musician / educator who has performed in five languages on five continents and who Entertainment Weekly called “one of the 100 most creative people alive today”.
-He has created and toured solo shows such as the BOOM Trilogy (BOOM, BOOM X, and BOOM YZ), MacHomer, (w.
-Daniel Brooks) Bigger Than Jesus and HARDSELL; and family shows with Craig Francis and Kidoons, such as Twenty Thousand Leagues Under The Sea, Jungle Book, and Frankenstein.
-With Robert Lepage, he has collaborated on Geometry of Miracles, Zulu Time, Lipsynch, and on the film Possible Worlds.
-He often teaches an interdisciplinary class at the University of Toronto called The Architecture of Creativity.
-Rick is from Montreal, and lives in Toronto with his partner Stephanie Baptist and their two daughters.
+Rick Miller (he/him) is a Dora and Gemini award-winning writer / director / actor / musician / educator who has performed in five languages on five continents, and who Entertainment Weekly called “one of the 100 most creative people alive today”.
+He has created and toured solo shows such as the BOOM Trilogy (BOOM, BOOM X, and BOOM YZ), MacHomer, Bigger Than Jesus and HARDSELL; and family shows with Craig Francis and Kidoons, such as Twenty Thousand Leagues Under The Sea, Jungle Book, FRANKENSTEIN: A Living Comic Book, and HANS: My Life in Fairy Tales.
+With Robert Lepage, he has collaborated on Geometry of Miracles, Zulu Time, Lipsynch, Dragon’s Trilogy, and on the film Possible Worlds.
+Current projects in development include MONEY, and The Time Machine.
+Rick hosts an intergenerational podcast called Xing The Gap, and sometimes teaches an interdisciplinary class at the University of Toronto called The Architecture of Creativity.
+He lives in Toronto with his partner Stephanie Baptist. www.rickmiller.ca

 Jeff has a lifelong passion and vision for combining art and technology to develop original works.
 His projects are inspired by a love of storytelling and innovation.
 Through Kidoons theatrical productions, WYRD theatrical productions, and digital works on the Kidoons Network, Jeff's artist collaborators help organizations to tell their stories onstage and online.
 He works with Not-for-Profit and corporate clients across Canada and the United States with a vision to inspire and empower all generations.
 His work on the BOOM trilogy is dedicated to his mother, Evelyn Lord.